pcrain/GungeonCraft/readme.md

 ### Wiki

-May or may not be coming soon, but all of the information and lore you'll ever need can be found in-game in the Ammonomicon.
+All of the information and lore you'll ever need can be found in-game in the Ammonomicon.
 O:

+That said, the GungeonCraft wiki page contains detailed information about the mod's weapons, items, and NPCs, and [can be found here](https://enterthegungeon.wiki.gg/wiki/Modding/GungeonCraft)!

 ### Changelog